iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 ???+ "Before you begin"
     1. Ensure that you have the [kubectl CLI](https://kubernetes.io/docs/reference/kubectl/).
     2. Have access to a cluster running [KServe ModelMesh Serving](https://github.com/kserve/modelmesh-serving).
 For example, you can create a modelmesh-serving [Quickstart](https://github.com/kserve/modelmesh-serving/blob/release-0.11/docs/quickstart.md) environment.
-If using the Quickstart environment, change your default namespece to `modelmesh-serving`:
+If using the Quickstart environment, change your default namespace to `modelmesh-serving`:
     ```shell
     kubectl config set-context --current --namespace=modelmesh-serving
     ```